 But wasn’t there cities in the Neolithic period?

-Some people have been tempted to claim Neolithic settlements as the world’s first cities.
+No. Some people have been tempted to claim certain Neolithic settlements as the world’s first cities.
 One example is Çatalhöyük in Turkey, but it never achieved urbanisation.

 Jericho has also been suggested as the world’s first city or 'the world's oldest continually occupied settlement'.
 Unfortunately it is neither.

-Jericho has often been abandoned, and so fails the test for the world’s longest continuously occupied settlement.
+Jericho has several periods when it was abandoned, and so it fails the test for the world’s longest continuously occupied settlement as well.

 Was Eridu the world’s first city, then?